lifeofguenter/ansible-role-unifi-video/README.md

 # Ansible Role: UniFi Video

-An Ansible role that installs UniFi Video on Debian like systems.
+An Ansible role that installs UniFi Video (Ubiquiti Networks) on Debian like systems.

 ## Requirements